top of page

 You finally rubbed your coffee obsession off onto Izzy who now begs YOU to go on coffee dates.
 Such a win.

-Now, I have my own journal full of stories that my kids will hear one day too.
-Now, I have such a deeper understanding of the words my dad has been shoving down my throat since the minute I began to scheme this summer, “I've spent my life chasing the feeling you are about to have since the moment my own adventure ended.”
-Over the last 8 weeks, I read texts and heard different versions of this sentence more times than I can count.
-He didn’t need to repeat it as many times as he did, because I get it now.
-If you ever get the chance to study abroad, I'm begging you to take it and run.
+Now I have my own journal—full of stories my kids will hear one day too.
+I finally understand what my dad meant when he told me, “I’ve spent my life chasing the feeling you’re about to have since the moment my own adventure ended.”
+Over the last eight weeks, he repeated it more times than I can count—but he didn’t need to.
+I get it now.

 This experience has made me grow in ways I never thought possible.
 I learned to trust myself in stressful situations.
 I learned to let go of the need for a strict routine and rather live in the now because you’re never getting it back.
 I learned to take siestas and give my body rest, something that I am sometimes embarrassed to admit I deprive myself of.
 I learned to take risks and be brave enough to make new friends, explore new places, and get out of the bubble I didn’t even realize I was trapped in.